Overview

 A Complete Guide to Last Will and Testament

-A Last Will and Testament (commonly called a “Will”) is a legal document that sets out how your estate - money, property, possessions, and other assets - should be distributed after your death.
+A Last Will and Testament (commonly called a “Will”) outlines how your estate - including money, property, possessions and other assets - should be distributed after your death.
+It ensures your wishes are followed and helps prevent confusion or disputes among loved ones.

 What Is a Last Will and Testament?